Veterans and Financial Aid

 We are here to help!

-The Coordinator of Veterans Affairs offers free assistance in submitting applications for Veterans Affairs (VA) Educational Benefits.
-The Coordinator and VA Work-Study students will guide you through the process of applying for and obtaining veterans benefits.
+The Veterans Affairs Specialist offers free assistance in submitting applications for Veterans Affairs (VA) Educational Benefits.
+The Specialist and VA Work-Study students will guide you through the process of applying for and obtaining veterans benefits.
 The Admissions Office can discuss available majors, transfer of credit, and admission requirements.

 Ready to start?

-- Complete Penn College's Application for Admission which includes our Financial Aid Application (FAA) and pay the $50 application fee.
+- Complete Penn College's Application for Admission, which includes our Financial Aid Application (FAA).

 - After your application is processed, the Admissions Office will send you a letter advising you when to take placement testing (if required).

 - Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible, if you have not already done so.
 This is very important and can be done before you apply to Penn College.
 You must complete and submit your FAFSA to be considered for grants and federal loans along with any other financial aid available to veterans.
 Be sure to answer all questions pertaining to your veteran status and veterans education benefits.

 If you have completed advanced courses or educational experiences as part of military training, you may be eligible for advanced credit through transcript evaluation, testing, and/or competency assessment.